752986/chiptune-assignment/assignment.md

 Here are a few handy formulas to help with the bitwise math needed for the noise channel:

-*For the following section, `a` and `b` are integers that the bits are being operated on, and `n` is an integer designating the number of bits to shift.*
+*For the following section, `a` and `b` are integers containing the bits that are being operated on, and `n` is an integer designating the number of bits to shift.*

 |Name|Syntax|
 |----|--------|